 When you start dwelling on what your cancer has taken away, try to think about what this experience might be able to give.

-“Maybe it will motivate you to strive for a better work-life balance, speak up for your needs, or reprioritize your relationships,” Finestone said.
+“Maybe it will motivate you to strive for a better work-life balance, speak up for your needs, or reprioritize your relationships,” theysaid.

 Acceptance: I have cancer.
 I’m going to get through this.

-“Over time, the routine of coming in for treatment becomes a part of everyday life, and we adjust and adapt,” Finestone said.
+“Over time, the routine of coming in for treatment becomes a part of everyday life, and we adjust and adapt,” said the clinical psychologist.
 “But it won’t happen overnight.
 It’s a slow and gradual process.”

 What matters most is that you continue to move forward and seek help from social workers or psychologists if you need additional support on your journey.
 Many healthcare institutions offer these services to patients, and it’s always a good idea to speak to your care team about supportive services that can address your emotional needs during this difficult time.